| |

 Bus Systems and Parameters

-KMDF Resource Management
+Resource Management

-Physical Memory (IO Port, Mapped Memory)
+Physical Memory (IO-Port, Mapped Memory)

-KMDF DMA Methods
+DMA Methods

-Kernel Interrupt Management
+Interrupt Management

 Kernel Event and Timer Handling